 The US Green Building Council, the City of Santa Barbara, CA, Oregon ReCode, and SLO Green Build are among those organizations which independently chose grey water standards as the technology with which to launch their programs of regulatory reform.

 Yes.
 There are eight million grey water systems in the US with 22 million users.
 In 60 years, there have been one billion system user-years of exposure, yet there has not been one documented case of grey water transmitted illness.

 In practice, grey water legality is virtually never an issue for residential retrofit systems—everyone just bootlegs them.
 However, grey water legality is almost always an issue for permitted new construction and remodeling, unless you're in a visionary state such as Arizona, New Mexico, Texas (and soon, NV, MT, OR, and CA).
-For details see our Grey water policy center and Builder's Grey Water Guide (book).
+For details see our Greywater policy center and Builder's GW Guide-book.

 Lower fresh water use